 The AI surfaces contradictions at machine speed.
 You decide what they mean.
 The conclusions are always yours.

 "Every citizen should have the investigative power to challenge any claim by any authority.
-That's not a feature — it's the premise of democracy."
+It's the premise of democracy."

-Every investigation on the platform improves the model for all users.
-When a journalist in Kyiv and a researcher in São Paulo investigate similar patterns, the platform learns — without sharing anyone's data.
+When a journalist in Kyiv and a researcher in São Paulo share similar patterns, the platform learns.
+Civic intelligence brings together civil justice.

 Investigation infrastructure shouldn't be reserved for those who can afford $30K per deal.
 Start for free.
 Scale when you're ready.